 We will be late at least 1 hour.
 I am very sorry.
 This is my fault.
 I am sorry.

 We will still be there.
 We know that we are late for dinner.
 I am sorry.

 Very sorry.
 Please do not serve us dinner because we are late.
 I am sorry.

 Thank you.
 Thank you.
 Good day.
 I’m sorry.

 Whatever replies I got from them were in Japanese.
 I was happy when I got an “hai” (Japanese for “yes”) back, hoping that meant they understood my message, but I wasn’t really sure anything I said was getting through to them.

-Instead of being treated as the group who inconvenienced them, when we were checked in at 7:50 PM they told us to go right to our room as dinner would be served at 8:00 PM.
-They had made up our room so our dinner could be served and they also prepared our beds for the evening.
+Instead of being treated as the group who inconvenienced them, when we checked in at 7:50 PM they told us to go right to our room and dinner would be served at 8:00 PM.
+They prepared our room so dinner could be served, in addition to making our beds for the evening.
 This is not typical and we later learned they even had one of their staff who spoke the best English stay to help us settle into our room.

 Here are some pictures of our ryokan.
 We had a truly wonderful stay there, despite my unwitting attempt to mess it up.
 Situations like this are one of the reasons why Japan is one of our favorite places to visit.